 - Wash hands regularly especially after each exposure.

-- Wash and scrub under the nails and cuticle.
+- Wash and scrub under the nails.

 Please see Hand Washing for more information.